Table of Contents

 - Improve your customer behaviour

-- Identify the factors influence your purchasing habits
+- Identify the factors that influence your purchasing habits

 - Stop mindlessly spending your money constantly buying new stuff you don’t even need or use